Links to Pictures on this Site

 Kilpeck is a prime example of the Herefordshire School of Sculpture.
 There are 85 corbels on the outside.
 The ruins of the castle are nearby.

-Leominster (Herefordshire) - Leominster Medieval Fair and re-enactment of the battle of Mortimer's Cross, held on June 5th and 6th 2004 (thumbnails).
+Leominster (Herefordshire) - Leominster Medieval Fair and re-enactment of the Battle of Mortimer's Cross, held on June 5th and 6th 2004 (thumbnails).

-Leominster Medieval Fair and re-enactment of the battle of Mortimer's Cross, held on June 7th and 8th 2003 (thumbnails).
+Leominster Medieval Fair and re-enactment of the Battle of Mortimer's Cross, held on June 7th and 8th 2003 (thumbnails).

 Losecoat Field (Rutland) - The Battle of Losecoat Field

 The plaque describing the battle which can be found on the opposite side of the A1 to the wood called Bloody Oaks, on the lane heading for Pickworth.
+Just outside Pickworth Church is a stone memorial by Tony Rawlings: "Losecote Remembered 12 March 1470".

 Ludlow Castle and St Laurence's Church (Shropshire)